mendelt/secure-programming-rust/presentation.md

 Many of these patterns depend on having a static type-checker

 * Use debug-assertions to check invariants, pre- and post-conditions in your code
-* Write 'smoke-tests' to potentially trigger assertions
+* Write 'smoke-tests' to trigger these assertions

 ---
 ![bg left](img/meetup.jpeg)